nktoan/nktoan.github.io/_posts/2021-02-06-ReadPapers.md

 **Keywords**: Continual Learning; Prior Knowledge; Self-Attention; Task Agnostic Inference.

-TLDR:  to learn a prior representation for continual learning that permits and is more proficient at learning future tasks (take advantage of meta-learning to allow the network to learn to pick the relevant sparse representation from the currently existing one, depending on the incoming data) --> incorporate a self-attention mechanism with the meta-learner.
+TLDR:  to learn a prior representation for continual learning that permits and is more proficient at learning future tasks (take advantage of meta-learning to allow the network to learn to pick the relevant sparse representation from the currently existing one, depending on the incoming data -- building on the top of the selected sparse representation from the prior knowledge)
+&#8594; incorporate a self-attention mechanism with the meta-learner.

 ### Key points: